laserpilot/Installation_Up_4evr/README.md

 For Windows and Linux, I highly recommend the use of [Clonezilla](https://clonezilla.org) - on its surface it looks junky, but it is actually incredibly well made and robust if you can deal with the command line interface.
 I have used it on multiple WIndows and Linux projects and it's often worked like a charm.
 I first had to use it to clone a single disk image from one Windows 10 laptop to 150 identical laptops for an installation.
 I was able to set up an assembly line process with Clonezilla where I cloned one 15gb image to 150 computers in about 2 days with a thumbdrive.
 Clonezilla also offers the ability to work over a network connection if you are able to hardwire all of your computers and push an image out that way.

 Clonezilla and Carbon Copy Cloner are also a great tools for creating a backup image of a computer.
 Once you have the image, you can have it stored in the cloud or a company server in the event the installation computer fails and you don't want to start this setup from scratch.

+#### Getting an IP address out loud
+Determining the IP of the machine on a dynamically allocated network can be a pain, especially in screenless/headless installations.
+To make this a little easier, Robb Godshaw wrote a little Automator Script that says the IP aloud using Text-to-Speech 30 seconds after the computer boots.
+[Download link on Instructables.](http://www.instructables.com/id/Configuring-a-Mac-for-an-always-on-operation/steps/9)

 #### Automator Calendar actions
 _[I don't recommend this in 2019 - the calendar app and automator are problematic.
 Learning to do this with Launchd is a much safer and more reliable option - but I'll leave it here anyway]_